 Any euphoric feelings or sought-after high are indeed short-lived.
 Heroin is a short-acting drug, which means that while the desired high takes effect rapidly, it also leaves the bloodstream quickly.
 Because of this short-acting nature, it can lead to a quick-onset of withdrawal symptoms.
 These symptoms usually occur as soon as 8-12 hours after the last dose of heroin2.

 Within 8-12 hours, once the drowsiness and apathy have begun to fade, the craving for more heroin begins to take hold.
 This dependency is a result of neurochemical and molecular changes in the brain.
 If the addict does not inject or take another hit of heroin, he or she will start to experience intensely unpleasant withdrawal symptoms4.

 As previously stated, the withdrawal symptoms usually occur within 8-12 hours.
-Yet, for some heavy users, symptoms can begin as quickly as 4 hours after the last “hit”.
+For some heavy users, symptoms can begin as quickly as 4 hours after the last “hit.”
 These symptoms can range from mild to severe.
-Intensity of heroin withdrawal will vary by the amount of heroin consumed, duration and frequency of use, as well as the user’s overall health.
+The intensity of heroin withdrawal will vary by the amount of heroin consumed, duration and frequency of use, as well as the user’s overall health.